 There is also risk (both upside and downside) for every other assumption used in the valuation as in reality (even on average) it is unlikely that the assumed value will prove to be correct.
 For example, the following circumstances will worsen the valuation position:

-- If policyholders die earlier than assumed - If RPI inflation is above the assumed rate and this is not offset by correspondingly higher investment returns; and - If the administration costs of the Trust exceed that assumed in the valuation.
+- If policyholders die earlier than assumed - If the administration costs of the Trust exceed that assumed in the valuation.

 Resource & Environment ("R&E") issues